 PONANT – Protecting the Poles

 The conservation of the polar regions is imperative: the Poles keep the planet balanced by regulating the Earth’s climate and slowing the rapid warming of the oceans.
 PONANT works alongside NGOs and consultative bodies to ensure the conservation of the poles and supports projects that study the effects of climate change.

 In addition, PONANT offers its ships to the scientific community, in the belief that in-depth knowledge of the polar regions will accelerate conservation actions and raise awareness with the general public.

 ROYAL CARIBBEAN INTERNATIONAL – Exploring the World Sustainably

 Royal Caribbean is focused on making destinations and shore excursions more sustainable by working with tour operators and local governments and offering GSTC-certified tours to their guests.

 The GSTC (Global Sustainable Tourism Council) Criteria are organized around four main themes: effective sustainability planning, maximizing social and economic benefits for the local community, enhancing cultural heritage and reducing negative impacts to the environment.

 In May 2020, seven months before their target date, Royal Caribbean surpassed its initial goal by achieving GSTC certification for 2,000 tours.
 These sustainable excursions will be offered to cruise guests all around the world – from the Caribbean to the Mediterranean and beyond.

 Keeping up With Sustainable Cruising

-For more news about cruise lines at the forefront of sustainability, please visit Landry & Kling’s new website, SustainableShips.com, catch up on our “Future of Cruising” Livecast interview series, and subscribe for sustainable ship updates.
+For more news about cruise lines at the forefront of sustainability, please visit Landry & Kling’s new website, SustainableShips.com, and catch up on our “Future of Cruising” Livecast interview series.